Number of US troops wounded in war against Iran rises to about 200

 Sign up now: Get ST's newsletters delivered to your inbox

-WASHINGTON, March 16 - The number of U.S. troops wounded in the war against Iran has risen to about 200, the U.S. military said on Monday, as the conflict entered its third week.
+WASHINGTON - The number of US troops wounded in the war against Iran has risen to about 200, the US military said on March 16, as the conflict entered its third week.

 Troops had been injured in Kuwait, Saudi Arabia, United Arab Emirates, Jordan, Bahrain, Iraq, and Israel, Central Command added.

-Thirteen U.S. troops have been killed since Iran launched strikes against U.S. military bases following the start of the conflict on February 28.
+Thirteen US troops have been killed since Iran launched strikes against US military bases following the start of the conflict on Feb 28.

 Iranian attacks have also struck diplomatic missions, hotels and airports, and damaged energy infrastructure in Arab Gulf states.